jejacobs23/osteo/README.md

 ```
 **Step 10) Mark Duplicates:** Here, we use Picard with the "MarkDuplicates" function to mark any duplicate reads from a sequence alignment file.
 Separate MarkDuplicate steps were carried out for the tumor and matched normal samples.

-Per the GATK pipeline, I've included the CREATE_INDEX=true command which will create a index for the outputed .bam file.
+Per the GATK pipeline, I've included the CREATE_INDEX=true command which will create a index for the outputted .bam file.
 This is needed
 for downstream GATK tools

 Also per the GATK pipeline, I've included the VALIDATION_STRINGENCY=SILENT command.